 An unsettling theme

-appears in some of the comments I get from readers on my website.
-I hear from people regularly who tell me there is no way they will ever be able to protect themselves from another psychopathic victimization.
+appears in some of the comments readers post here.
+I hear regularly from people who tell me there is no way they will ever be able to protect themselves from another psychopathic victimization.
 They feel powerless and hopeless, at the mercy of fate or luck or the benevolence of those who cross their paths.
-After all, they say, psychopaths are so powerful, so crafty, so…not really human.
-This belief is dangerous because when you imbue them with other-worldly power, you become powerless against such a force.
+After all, they say, psychopaths are so powerful, so crafty, so… not really human.
+This belief is dangerous because when you imbue them with other-worldly power, you are left powerless against such a force.

 In the acute aftermath of my involvement with a psychopath, it seemed to me I had been involved with a magician, or the devil himself.
 How else could he have done what he did?
 It was totally out of left field, something I could never have anticipated or prevented because I never even knew it was a possibility.
 I was blindsided, manipulated, disassembled, and left in pieces.
 I visited the victim forums online looking for support, validation, and an explanation — and many times I saw psychopaths referred to as Evil or as Aliens or The Devil or some other sort of Supernatural Being who was Armed with Superpowers that Mere Humans are Powerless Against.
 I was traumatized and bewildered, and in light of what I’d experienced, it seemed to me this could very well be true.
 Many of you who have experienced a psychopath understand what I’m saying.
 It was just that bad, just that breathtakingly unfathomable and incomprehensible.